An indepth look at the development and expansion of early Pentecostal missionary tongues and a critical public that called it gibberish.

 See also the first edition of the Apostolic Faith Newspaper at the Pentecostal Archives site.
 The newspaper unequivocally promoted tongues as a miracle of foreign languages.

-See A Missionary Crisis on Speaking in Tongues for the actual letter.
+See Garr’s Missionary Crisis on Speaking in Tongues for the actual letter.

 Allan Anderson, one of the foremost authorities on Pentecostal history states that many so-called endowed missionaries were disillusioned upon arrival, but does not elaborate.12 The recognition of disillusionment is rarely documented in any Pentecostal works.

 A second problem immediately became apparent.
-The public perception of those speaking in tongues was perceived as the childish babbling of fanatical adherents.
+The public perceived those speaking in tongues as the childish babbling of fanatical adherents.
 The tabloids began turning to a mocking tone and viewed such practices as a form of entertainment—an alternative to the circus.
-For example the New Zealand Herald, April 3, 1908 reprinted an article from a London newspaper with some added commentary.
+For example, the New Zealand Herald, April 3, 1908, reprinted an article from a London newspaper with some added commentary.
 The author followed a Pentecostal service in Islington — a borough in London, England.

 The newest sect of rabid revivalists had a fit of temporary insanity last night (says the London Express of April 3) at a small hall in Upper-street, Islington.